Jacques Gréber: Career

 He returned to France in 1919, where he secured a reputation as one of France's leading urban designers.
 Gréber was appointed to the faculty of the Institute of Urbanism in Paris and was active in the reconstruction and expansion plans of a number of French cities in the interwar period.

-Wartime Activities
+World War II

-During the Second World War, Gréber remained in Vichy France and became president of the French Society of Urbanists (Société française des urbanistes).
+During World War II, Gréber remained in Vichy France and became president of the French Society of Urbanists (Société française des urbanistes).
 As a designated spokesperson for the cause of urbanism in France, he contributed to a collection of essays in which he lauded the Vichy government for providing an orderly national planning program and centralized planning institutions.
 He was a prominent member of the urban planning hierarchy that oversaw the urban renewal projects of the Vichy government, and was appointed as Inspector General for Urbanism (inspecteur générale de l'urbanisme) in Northern France, a position requiring the consent of the Nazi Oberfeldkommandantur.